 Rainbow Fiber Co-Op is a Diné-led agricultural co-operative established to improve the financial sustainability and equitable market outcomes for the largest flocks of Dibé dits’ozí (Navajo-Churro sheep) remaining on the Navajo Nation.
 Our mission is to close the gap between rural Diné shepherds and an e-commerce driven marketplace for their wool.
 We are thrilled to announce that we have officially launched our online yarn shop!

 Thanks to many generous donors we executed our first wool buy on the Navajo Nation in July 2021.
 We purchased approximately 3,200 pounds of Navajo-Churro wool from 9 shepherds across 9 communities.
 Co-Op members with the largest flocks received assistance with their sheep shearing.
 All producers received a fair price for their wool by the pound.
-After skirting and sorting by color we will transport the wool to Mora Valley Spinning Mill, a nonprofit community-based wool mill located in Mora, New Mexico, to produce an assortment of Navajo-style weaving yarns.
-By the winter of 2021 we will offer Diné-grown Navajo-Churro weaving yarns for sale online direct-to-customer.
+After skirting and sorting by color we transported the wool to Mora Valley Spinning Mill, a nonprofit community-based wool mill located in Mora, New Mexico, to produce an assortment of Navajo-style weaving yarns.
+In November of 2021 we began offering Diné-grown Navajo-Churro weaving yarns for sale online direct-to-customer.
 Sales dollars generated will be used to help fund the wool buy project again in 2022.

 Who Are We?

 Rainbow Fiber Co-Op is a registered agricultural co-operative with a Board of Directors led by Executive Director Nikyle Begay.